 The sea plays a prominent role in Ascension life and fishing is part of the identity of many people on the island.
 Fishing for food and recreation is carried out by people living on Ascension and visitors to the island.
-Small boats moored at Georgetown are used to fish with rod and line up to around 3 miles from the shore.
-Rod and line fishing also takes place from the coast (rock fishing), and spear fishing using SCUBA or while freediving is quite common.
+Small boats moored at Georgetown are used to fish with rod and line up to around 3NM from the shore.
+Rod and line fishing also takes place from the coast (rock fishing), and spear fishing using SCUBA or while freediving is also practised.
 The principal species targeted by these methods are yellowfin tuna, wahoo, rockhind grouper, glasseye snapper (locally called bullseye) and moray eel.
 Hand-picking of spiny lobster and octopus is also practised by a smaller number of individuals.
 Fishing by all methods is concentrated around the north and west coasts of the island and occurs throughout the year.
-There are currently no data available on the fishing effort or size of catch.
 Most of the fish caught are for personal consumption or shared with friends and family.
-Some fish are exported frozen from the island and sent to friends and family in St Helena, the USA, UK or Falkland Islands and there is a small commercial trade on the island with the military bases being the main customers.
+Some fish are exported frozen from the island and sent to friends and family in St Helena, the USA, UK or Falkland Islands.
+It is an offence under section 5(1) of the Fisheries Management and Conservation Ordinance, 2015 to export fish from Ascension for sale, but there is a small commercial trade on the island with the military bases and clubs being the main customers.